 You’ll want to be certain every last drop of liquid is out before you turn it on again, so keep it powered off for a minimum of three days.

 Don’t Give Up

 Unless it’s been two weeks and your laptop still won’t turn on.
 Then you should give up.
 And if it does turn on but you’ve got some crazy things going on with your keyboard, stay patient.
 It might still resolve itself eventually.

 One of the best investments I made after The Great Spill was in a keyboard cover.
-They’re only $20-odd dollars from Amazon and will save your ass so many times.
+They’re cheap, and will save your ass so many times.
 It means you can drink near your laptop without worrying about the consequences, and if you do knock a drink over, you’ll be protected.
 I do it all the time.

 Have you managed to spill a drink on your laptop before?
 Did it survive the experience?